Primordial Black Holes from First-Order Cosmological Phase Transitions

 \section{Abstract}

 We discuss the possibility of forming primordial black holes during a first-order phase transition in the early Universe.
 As is well known, such a phase transition proceeds through the formation of true-vacuum bubbles in a Universe that is still in a false vacuum.
 When there is a particle species whose mass increases significantly during the phase transition, transmission of the corresponding particles through the advancing bubble walls is suppressed.
 Consequently, an overdensity can build up in front of the walls and become sufficiently large to trigger primordial black hole formation.
-We track this process quantitatively by solving a Boltzmann equation, and we determine the resulting black hole density and mass distribution as a function of model parameters.
+We track this process quantitatively by solving a Boltzmann equation, and we delineate the phase transition properties required for our mechanism to yield an appreciable abundance of primordial black holes.

 \textbf{Introduction.} Black holes are among the most fascinating objects in the Universe, inspiring not only scientists, but also science fiction authors, filmmakers and their audiences.
 Since Schwarzschild~\cite{1916AbhKP1916..189S} and Droste~\cite{1917KNAB...19..197D} first provided exact solutions to the Einstein equations, which predict the existence of black holes, the field has come a long way.
 In 2016 the LIGO and Virgo collaborations announced the first observation of gravitational waves from a merger of stellar-mass black holes~\cite{Abbott:2016blz}, followed in 2019 by the spectacular first direct image of a supermassive black hole by the Event Horizon Telescope~\cite{Akiyama:2019cqa}.